FrankWerres/molos/README.md

 ## Currently implemented:

-### Client authentication: Verifying a shared secret in order to recognize legitimate clients (clients are software installations, not individuals!)
+### Client authentication: Verifying a secret shared only with the IP in order to recognize legitimate clients (clients are software installations, not individuals!)

 *   retrieving an access token for a 'Client Credentials Grant' transferred via ClientCredentialsBasic and its verification on the server side by calling the issuer
 *   retrieving an access token for a 'Client Credentials Grant' transferred via ClientCredentialsPost and its verification on the server side by calling the issuer